Hot Tutorial

 There’s a lot you can do with a single-page site, but sometimes it’s best to split your content into new pages.
 Let’s do that now.

 From the page editor, hit the back arrow at the top or click on your site title and you’ll arrive at an overview of your site.
-The current tab is called “Pages” and it’s a view of all the pages on your site.
+The current tab is called “Pages” and it’s a view of all your pages.
 Go ahead and click “Create a new page” and we’ll be in the document editor once again.
 Give the page the title “My Favorite Poems” and the path “/poems”.
-Once you click save, your page will be visible at “/poems” on your site.
+Once you hit Save, your page will be visible at “/poems” on your site.

 Go ahead and paste the content below: